ortizcarlos/ailyn/README.md

     guarantee.pdf
 ```

-The project comes with a set of informational documents (In Spanish :) ) from a fictional Logistics agency called FlexLogistics.
-You can start playing around with Ailyn loading those documents running this command:

-**python /src/document_loader.py ./data**

-After that, you can start the WhatsApp, telegram, or command-line interface and issue questions like:

-- What are the shipping prices for general cargo?
-- What are the prices for refrigerated cargo?
-- Which ports do you arrive at in China?
-- Can I work with you?
-- Do you have corporate plans?
-- Give me a summary of the corporate plan, including prices.

 **python document_loader.py /home/mydata**

 The **env_filepath** configuration file is optional because, by default, the system will look for an env.txt file in the current path.